MOVE-IN SCHEDULE: FALL 2022 WABASH BUILDING AND UNIVERSITY CENTER

 Meal plans for the Fall 2021 semester will be active on the day you move-in.
 Students will be able to utilize their meal plan in the McCormick Dining Center, located on the 2nd floor by presenting their University ID card when purchasing food items in the Dining Center.

 University Center is located at 525 South State Street.

-Residents pull up in Holden Court directly behind University Center to unload their belongings.
+At their designated appointment time, residents pull up via Ida B Wells Drive into Holden Court directly behind University Center to unload their belongings.
 Be sure to have someone stay with your vehicle at all times.
 Immediately after unloading, your vehicle must be moved to a nearby parking lot.
 Parking is not offered by the University Center as we are an urban campus.
 However, there are many parking lots and garages in the immediate area.
 Smart phone apps like Best Parking and Spot Hero are helpful in finding the best rates in the area.
 Prices will vary between parking options.

 Check-in is conducted on the second floor of University Center.
 Students receive a University Center ID, Bedroom/Closet key, Room Condition Report (RCR) instructions, mailbox combination, and meal plan information.

-Please contact Dawn Hougland, at firstname.lastname@example.org.
+For questions about International Student Orientation, please contact Dawn Hougland, at firstname.lastname@example.org.